$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Lawrence representation and intersection pairings

 \section{Lawrence representation and intersection pairings}

-In this section, we present the topological tool that we use for our model.
-It concerns the Borel-Moore homology of certain coverings of the configuration spaces in the punctured disc.
+In this part we present the topological tools that we need for the intersection models.
+We will use the Borel-Moore homology of certain coverings of the configuration spaces in the punctured disc.
 We start with two natural numbers $n$ and $m$ and denote by $\mathscr D_n$ the two dimensional disc with boundary, with $n$ punctures: Moreover, let $S^{-}\subseteq \partial \mathbb D^2$ be the semicircle in its boundary given by points with negative $x$-coordinate.
+We denote the unordered configuration space in this punctured disc as: